ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 You MUST choose one history, spell, or temperament from this Wielder to store in your Weapon.
 Tempered Weapons can only store five things, so if you run out of space you may have to replace something.

-Be sure to record the name of the Wielder that the history/spell/temperament came from. _David's Fireball spell, Lauren's history as a trader, Andrew's noble temperament, etc._
+Be sure to record the name of the Wielder along with the history, spell, or temperament. _David's Fireball spell, Lauren's history as a trader, Ben's noble temperament, etc._

 ## Health and Hirelings

-If one Wielder dies before the rest, that player just twiddles their thumbs waiting for another Wielder to come along and pick them up.
+If one Wielder dies before the rest their player just twiddles their thumbs waiting for another Wielder to come along and pick them up.
 That sucks.
 Here are a few ways to solve this issue:

  - **Hirelings.** The classic solution to deadly adventures.
 8-10 characters go into a dungeon, and the players control the whole group with various mechanics and rules.
 When a Wielder dies, a hireling immediately picks up the Weapon and the adventure continues.
  - **Health Pool.** For a more abstract solution you can combine the HP of all Wielders into a central pool.
 So instead of 4 characters with 5 HP each, the Group has a shared Health of 20.
 Whenever a character takes damage it comes from the shared pool, and when the pool depletes, the entire group dies at the same time.
 Individual Wielders can still suffer injuries, penalties, diseases, curses, etc. But Health Points are lost/recovered as a group.
 When one when character suffers, the entire group must pick up the slack.
  - **Highlander.** When a Wielder dies, another Wielder picks up the fallen Weapon and now gains the benefits of carrying TWO Tempered Weapons.
-Players work together to control this Wielder, taking turns when deciding actions, or just working out disagreements with dice rolls.
-Eventually only one Wielder will be left carrying around a bunch of Tempered Weapons...until they also perish.
+Both Players work together to control this Wielder, taking turns when deciding actions, or just working out disagreements with dice rolls.
+Eventually all players will be controlling a single Wielder carrying a bunch of Tempered Weapons...until they too perish.

 ## Passage of Time

-After a group dies it will probably be a while before more people come wandering by to pick up the Weapons.
+After a group of Wielders perish it may take some time before more people come wandering by to pick up the Weapons.
 How long that takes can drastically affect the situation in the dungeon:

  - After **a few days** very little changes.
 New Wielders start off where the last ones died.
  - After **a week or two** the perishables have spoiled, a few monsters have returned.